elusivecodes/FyreORM/README.md

     - `propertyName` is a string representing the entity property name, and will default to the snake case form of the singular relationship name.
     - `foreignKey` is a string representing the foreign key column in the current table, and will default to the snake case singular name of the target alias (suffixed with *"_id"*).
     - `bindingKey` is a string representing the matching column in the target table, and will default to the primary key.
+    - `strategy` is a string representing the select strategy, and will default to "*join*".
     - `conditions` is an array containing additional conditions.

 ```php